mongodb-js/compass/test/README.md

 If the tests hang immediately on startup, check that you have no duplicate command names being added via `client#addCommand`.
 This will cause Spectron to hang after loading the application without any erros anywhere.

+### Timeouts

+Most commands in the suite use a default timeout of 10 seconds, set as the `TIMEOUT` constant.
+Operations that take longer use the `LONG_TIMEOUT` constant which is 30 seconds.
+Be careful to note, however, to not use a timeout if at all possible.
+Excessive timeouts within the test can cause the entire block to fail if they take too long, resulting in not knowing exactly which command in the test failed.
+As rule rule it's better to fail fast and adjust accordingly, or to change the "wait" part of the test to find something appropriate to wait on faster.